 Choose your host carefully for a great volunteer exchange experience:

-Check Reviews for Work Exchanges for Free Accommodation
+Check Reviews for Volunteer Exchanges

 Look for patterns in feedback.
 Spot red flags?
 Move on.